- 8.14k views

 Prices range between USD 21 and USD 67*.
 All tours include transportation to and from Toledo, while only some tours will include entrance fees.
 Certain tours will also include specialty items, like riding the longest urban zip line in Europe or taking a 50-minute train ride throughout the city.
 A standard Madrid to Toledo day trip tour will depart from the capital either in the morning or afternoon and will last around five hours.

 Toledo is a small city with a rich and diverse history.
 There are a number of ways to travel from Madrid to Toledo that will suit any style and budget.
-Home to stunning attractions and unbelievable architecture, a visit to Toledo, the City of Three Cultures is a must for anyone visiting Madrid.
+Home to stunning attractions and unbelievable architecture, a visit to Toledo, the City of Three Cultures is a must for anyone on a trip to Spain.